Vktornaj/todo-rust/README.md

 ### Data Persistence

 The API uses a database connection (`Db`) to interact with the data store for user management.
-The actual data persistence implementation is not included in this API and should be handled by a concrete repository implementation, such as `UserRepository`.

 ### Authentication and Authorization